-In the first quarter of 2004, we recorded a \$787,900 deemed dividend as a result of the March 2004 Series E-1 redeemable convertible preferred stock financing.
+In the first six months of 2004, we recorded a \$787,900 deemed dividend as a result of the March 2004 Series E-1 redeemable convertible preferred stock financing.
 The deemed dividend resulted from an adjustment to the conversion ratios pursuant to the anti-dilution protection provisions associated with the Series D redeemable convertible preferred stock.
 We also recorded a charge of \$7.1 million for a beneficial conversion feature associated with the Series E-1 redeemable convertible preferred stock issued in March 2004.
-There was no deemed dividend or beneficial conversion charge in the first quarter of 2005.
+There was no deemed dividend or beneficial conversion charge in the first six months of 2005.
+All issued and outstanding shares of preferred stock were converted into shares of common stock in connection with the IPO.